Cirque de Gavarnie: Our Guide to France’s Most Spectacular Walk

 Hiking boots are not necessary for this walk.
 Sturdy trainers or approach shoes will be sufficient.
 Poles may be helpful for the final scramble to the waterfall, or if you’re not sure of foot.

 Always carry a waterproof layer and warm dry clothes.
-Take a packed lunch or snack and plenty of water, as well as a sunscreen and hat in hot weather, as well as a mobile phone.
+Take a packed lunch or snack and plenty of water, as well as a sunscreen and hat in hot weather, and a mobile phone.

 Cirque de Gavarnie How to Get There